 As discussed in more detail in each chapter, there are often multiple ways to implement each of the measures.
-Some efforts may have monetary costs, and others may involve a more intangible cost, requiring more time and effort to gather information, analyze data, build support, etc.

-As TDM measures are often implemented in tandem, it is difficult to parse out and attribute impacts to each individual element of a comprehensive TDM program.
-Measures support one another to create high-quality alternatives to traveling by car, and as such, multiple measures implemented jointly can leverage each other for greater impacts when compared to standalone implementation.
-As a qualitative, orderof-magnitude frame of reference, each chapter includes a graphic of the relative impacts and costs associated with each of the measures recommended for that subarea.
+Some efforts may have monetary costs, and others may involve a more intangible cost, requiring more time and effort to gather information, analyze data, build support, etc. The impact of individual measures may be difficult to discern.
+As TDM measures are often implemented in tandem, it is difficult to attribute impacts to individual elements of a comprehensive TDM program.
+Measures support one another to create high-quality alternatives to traveling by car, and as such, multiple measures implemented jointly can leverage each other for greater impacts when compared to stand-alone implementation.
+As a general frame of reference, each chapter includes a graphic of the impacts and costs associated with each of the measures recommended for that subarea.